-The SIP focuses on regulation of the criteria air pollutants, which are those pollutants for which EPA has set a National Ambient Air Quality Standard (NAAQS) to protect human health.
+The SIP focuses on the six criteria air pollutants for which EPA has set National Ambient Air Quality Standards (NAAQS): ground-level ozone, particulate matter, lead, nitrogen dioxide, carbon monoxide, and sulfur dioxide.
 Air toxics, or hazardous air pollutants, are regulated under other portions of the CAA and are not included in the SIP.

-The six criteria pollutants are: carbon monoxide (CO), sulfur dioxide (SO2), ozone (O3), nitrogen dioxide (NO2), lead, and particulate matter in two size fractions: less than 10 microns (PM10) and less than 2.5 microns (PM2.5).
-Primary and secondary NAAQS are established for each of these pollutants.
+Primary and secondary NAAQS are established for each of the criteria pollutants.
 Primary standards define the air quality required to prevent adverse impacts on human health while secondary standards define the air quality required to prevent adverse impact on other elements of the environment such as vegetation.
 The main objective of the SIP process is to ensure that all areas of the country meet the NAAQS – known as being in “attainment” with the standards.
 Areas with air quality that is worse than a standard are in “nonattainment.”

-The NAAQS are not static.
-EPA must review each standard every five years, in order to ensure that each standard continues to provide adequate protection of human health and the environment.
-Recent reviews have resulted in revision of many of the standards, making them more stringent.
+EPA must review each NAAQS every five years to ensure they adequately protect human health and the environment.
+Recent reviews have resulted in more stringent federal standards.

-The contents of a SIP can be considered in two broad categories, (1) site or area-specific plans and documents; and (2) state rules or statutes and programs.
-Both become federally enforceable once approved by EPA as part of the SIP.
+The contents of a SIP can be considered in two broad categories; both become federally enforceable once approved by EPA as part of the SIP.

 If a state fails to meet an EPA deadline for SIP submittal, or does not include an EPA mandated item in its SIP, the state may be subject to a Federal Implementation Plan (FIP).
 Under a FIP, EPA determines what steps are necessary within the state to meet the NAAQS or other requirements.